 * Click here for rating key

-Queen of Sheba International Foods Restaurant Review: Ethiopian food is built around a central theme: spicy stews sopped up by spongy injera bread.
-And, of course, you eat with your hands, which some people find more fun than others.
-Within these constraints, Queen of Sheba offers the widest selection of Ethiopian cuisine in town.
-The storefront presence is uninspiring and the décor is minimal, but don't let that deter you from an exotic culinary experience.
-Vegans and vegetarians will appreciate the many meat-free options, utilizing vegetables such as potatoes, mushrooms, carrots, green beans and mustard greens, as well as split peas and lentils.
-Meat eaters will enjoy the beef, lamb and chicken dishes.
-A couple of the more interesting options include zilzil tibs, beef chunks stewed in a spicy chile sauce, and tsebhi hamli, mustard greens tossed with flaxseed.
-The injera bread is typically made from corn, barley, and fermented teff (an ancient grain) that lends it a puckery sourdough taste.
-There are interesting cocktails and a refreshing house-made ginger juice to cool the flames.
+Queen of Sheba International Foods Restaurant Review: Ethiopian food is built around spicy stews sopped up with spongy injera bread, which is made from corn, barley and fermented teff (an ancient grain) for a puckery sourdough taste (if you call ahead, they'll make a gluten-free version).
+No silverware is utilized; guests eat with their hands, which some find more fun than others.
+Within these parameters, Queen of Sheba is the place to find the widest selection of Ethiopian dishes in town.
+Vegans and vegetarians will appreciate the many meat-free options with vegetables such as potatoes, mushrooms, carrots and green beans, plus split peas and lentils.
+Meat eaters will enjoy beef, lamb and chicken dishes.
+More interesting options include zilzil tibs, beef chunks stewed in a spicy chile sauce, and tsebhi hamli, mustard greens tossed with flaxseed.
+There are interesting cocktails and a refreshing house-made ginger juice to cool the spicy heat.
+Service is warm and friendly.